-During 2016, the Company terminated the existing interest rate swap transaction and received cash proceeds of approximately \$7.3 million.
+The Company uses interest rate swap agreements designated as fair value hedges to minimize exposure to changes in the fair value of fixed-rate debt that results from fluctuations in benchmark interest rates.
+During 2016, the Company terminated an interest rate swap transaction with a notional amount of \$300.0 million and received cash proceeds of approximately \$7.3 million.
 The resulting gain was deferred and is being amortized as a reduction to "Interest expense, net" over the remaining term of the Company's 57/8% senior notes through December 1, 2021.
 Refer to Note 5 for further information.